A note on strong protomodularity, actions and quotients: Exactness properties of kernel functors

+The whole diagram and the square on the left are pullbacks, so that by the pullback cancelation property of protomodular categories (see \cite{Bo91}) also the square on the right is a pullback, thus showing that $\varphi$ is the kernel of $\gamma$ in $\Pt_A(\cC)$.

+Point $(2)$.
+Clearly $\Pt_A(\cC)$ is pointed, moreover it is protomodular and regular (see \cite{BB}) as $\cC$ is.
+Actually, as showed in the proof of point 1, $\gamma=\coker(\varphi\cdot k_c)$ in $\cC$ underlies a regular epimorphism.
+In order to conclude the proof, it suffices to recall that in homological categories a regular epimorphism is always the cokernel of its kernel. \end{proof}

-As a consequence, in the homological setting, kernel functors also reflect short exact sequences.
-Moreover, this property characterizes homological categories among pointed regular ones.
+We are now ready to show how, in the sequentiable setting, kernel functors also reflect short exact sequences.
+Moreover, this property characterizes sequentiable categories among quasi-pointed regular ones.

-\begin{Proposition} Let $\cC$ be a pointed regular category.
-The following statements are equivalent: \begin{itemize} \item[$(1)$] $\cC$ is protomodular, \item[$(2)$] $\K_A$ reflects short exact sequences, for every $A$ in $\cC$. \end{itemize} \end{Proposition} \begin{proof} For a protomodular category $\cC$, let us consider a pair of morphisms $(\varphi,\gamma)$ in $\Pt_A(\cC)$, such that the restriction to kernels $(f,g)$ is a short exact sequence in $\cC$ (see diagram (\ref{diag:K*C*})).
+\begin{Proposition} Let $\cC$ be a quasi-pointed regular category.
+The following statements are equivalent: \begin{itemize} \item[$(1)$] $\cC$ is protomodular, \item[$(2)$] $\K_A$ reflects short exact sequences, for every $A$ in $\cC$. \end{itemize} \end{Proposition} \begin{proof} In a protomodular category $\cC$, let us consider a pair $(\varphi,\gamma)$ of morphisms of points over $A$, such that applying the kernel functor $\cK_A$ one obtains a short exact sequence $(f,g)$, see diagram (\ref{diag:K*C*}).
 Since $g\cdot f=0$, $\gamma\cdot \varphi$ factors through $A$.
 More precisely, $\gamma\cdot \varphi=s_d\cdot b$, as one can prove by pre-composing this equality with the jointly epic pair $(k_b,s_b)$.
-Then we consider diagram below:
+Then we consider the diagram below:

-We can apply the $3\times 3$ lemma: the three rows are exact, and so are the leftmost and the rightmost columns.
-The middle column is zero, so that we can conclude that it is short exact.
-The fact that $k_c\cdot f= \varphi\cdot k_b$ is normal in $\cC$, is equivalent to $\varphi$ being normal in $\Pt_A(\cC)$.
-Indeed it is a kernel: diagram (\ref{diag:PO_in_PtA}) is a pullback in $\cC$ by the pullback cancelation property of protomodular categories (see \cite{Bo91}).
-In fact, diagram (\ref{diag:B_exact}) is a pullback by hypothesis, and (\ref{diag:B_exact}) + (\ref{diag:PO_in_PtA}) is a pullback because $\mathrm{ker}(\gamma)= \varphi\cdot k_b$.
-Applying Lemma \ref{lemma:cokernel}, we conclude that $(\varphi,\gamma)$ is a short exact sequence in $\Pt_A(\cC)$.
+We can apply the $3\times 3$ lemma: the three rows are short exact, and so are the leftmost and the rightmost columns.
+The middle column is zero, hence we can conclude that it is short exact.
+By Proposition \ref{prop:characterization_of_kernels}, the pair $(\varphi,\gamma)$ is a short exact sequence in $\Pt_A(\cC)$.

 Conversely, we have to prove that, for any object $A$, the kernel functor $\K_A$ reflects isomorphisms.
-To this end, suppose we are given a map $\varphi$ in $\Pt_A(\cC)$ such that its restriction to kernels is an isomorphism $f$.
-Then, the cokernel of $f$ is trivial, and one can consider the following diagram:
+To this end, we consider a map $\varphi$ in $\Pt_A(\cC)$ such that its restriction to kernels is an isomorphism $f$.
+Then, since kernels have null support, the cokernel of $f$ exists, and of course it is trivial.
+Thus one can consider the following diagram: